abdelrahmanashat/UdacityNavigationProject/README.md

-# Udacity Reinforcement Learning Nano Degree Navigation Project
+# Udacity Reinforcement Learning Nano Degree: Navigation Project

 In this project, we will implement a DQN (Deep Q-Network) agent to solve Unity's Banana Collector environment.